dhrg/iot-edison/README.md

 intel-edison-scripts

 # License information

-All materials are released under Creative Commons Attribution 4.0 International (CC BY 4.0)
+All files are released under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)